Munawwar/http-snapshotter/README.md

 ```

 Now when you run `SNAPHOT=update node test2.js` you will get a snapshot file with `free-account-test-` as prefix.
 You can now edit the JSON response for this test.

+## Concurrency

+WARNING: This module isn't concurrent or thread safe.
+Make sure that:

+1. within one worker only one test is being executed at a time. e.g. If you use `ava`, and you have multiple `test()` blocks in one file, you need to change it to run serially with `test.serial()`.

+2. parallel tests don't update the same snapshot file at the same time (i.e. while you run with SNAPSHOT=update).
+Regardless, updating snapshots of multiple tests at the same time is not a great idea in my opinion, because reviewing the snapshots files are a pain, escpecially if you have a shared snapshot files.